M&M Retrospective: A Sweet Way to Improve Your Team

 5. Continue this process until everyone has answered at least one question or until time runs out.

-Sample questions for the M&M Retro:
+Example questions for the M\&M retro:

 The special thing about the M&M Retrospective is that a rough framework is given, but the specific question is not fixed.